sckott/scott/vita.md

 * Python >> I have programmed in Python for 8 years, have used it for academic research, python libraries on PyPi, and in my current job I work with the Flask framework.
 * Ruby >> I have programmed in Ruby for about 7 years.
 I've deployed many REST APIs using the Sinatra framework.
 I have 5 gems on Rubygems.
 * HTML/CSS >> I use HTML often for my own website and blog, and occasionally customize CSS.
-* Databases >> I am familiar with and use many databases, including SQL (MySQL, SQLite, PostgreSQL) and NoSQL (CouchDB).
+* Databases >> I am familiar with and use many databases, including SQL (Redshift, MySQL, SQLite, PostgreSQL) and NoSQL (CouchDB).
 I am also familiar with Elasticsearch and Solr, and have created R clients for both.

 Publications
 ------------